Male Infertility, Houston IVF

-We now know that male infertility is manifested in many, and sometimes unexplained, ways.
-The semen analysis is one of the most important tests conducted during the evaluation of possible male infertility, Houston IVF uses what is known as the Kruger Strict Criteria to evaluate and identify many sperm disorders.
+We now know that male infertility is manifested in many (sometimes unexplained) ways.
+The semen analysis is one of the most important tests conducted during the evaluation of possible male infertility.
+Houston IVF uses what is known as the Kruger Strict Criteria to evaluate and identify many sperm disorders.

 This criteria includes the quantity of sperm, the viscosity of the ejaculate, the shape of the sperm (morphology), an evaluation of how the sperm swim, and many other characteristics.
 Given the importance of the male infertility semen analysis, it should be performed by a reproductive laboratory.

 In the male fertility evaluation, a precise history is taken, together with blood samples, to rule out sexually transmitted diseases (STDs).
 A fresh semen analysis is obtained in our Houston laboratory after two days of abstinence and the entire ejaculate is collected and assessed without delay.

 According to the findings of the initial semen evaluation, the patient may be scheduled for additional tests.
 Unlike many commercial laboratories, we have dedicated andrologists in our Houston IVF clinic who perform the male infertility semen analysis according to World Health Organization criteria.
 Sometimes the analysis is repeated in three weeks, and we screen for sperm conditions caused by excessive alcohol, diabetes, marijuana and other drugs, medical diseases, etc.